saguas/jasper_erpnext_report/README.md

 When you use this option you can insert static fields from other doctype's in the report.
 For that name the field like this: doctype:docname:field.
 If you only use field for name then Jasper Reports will use the doctype you indicated and the docname you select inside that doctype.

+**Erpnext / Frappe Reports**

+To make erpnext/frappe reports in Jasper Reports just choose the report in Report box and in the **jrxml file** indicate whitch fields do you want.
+The system will grab that fields and make the report.
+You can filter before tell Jasper Report to print.

 **Parameters:**